1971 Indonesian legislative election: Themes and goals

 Unlike the other Islamic parties, Perti did not have any grandiose promises or ideals.
 Instead, it focused its campaign on rural matters, such as irrigation, roads, and agricultural matters.
-They insisted that problems in those sectors should be fixed immediately by the government.
+It insisted that problems in those sectors should be fixed immediately by the government.
 Perti itself viewed the elections as a way to educate the citizens to understand their rights and duties.

 Meanwhile, Golkar, which was an organization rather than a political party in the election, used its five-point political statement as the main basis for its campaign.
 The political statement stated that Golkar would implement a system of democracy based on Pancasila, form a new and clean government, hold further elections, and secure the national revolution.
 Golkar further stated that "the new history of Indonesia was made possible by the cooperation of the army, people, and Golkar", and promised that Golkar would not be divided based on ideology, but rather would be a big tent.
 The big tent principle of Golkar would later help it to be supported by large groups, mainly by the army and government employees.